Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Dynamics Model

+where $\theta = \omega+\nu$ and $\nu$ is the true anomaly, which is related to the mean anomaly by Kepler's equation.
+The columns of the control matrix correspond to thrusts applied to the deputy spacecraft in the radial (R), along-track (T), and cross-track (N) directions, respectively.
+The R direction is aligned with the position vector of the spacecraft, the N direction is aligned with the angular momentum vector of the orbit, and the T direction completes the right-handed triad.
+All orbit elements are evaluated at the time at which the impulse is applied.

-As demonstrated in \cite{Koenig2017}, the state transition matrix (STM) can be computed by performing a first order Taylor expansion on the equations of relative motion and solving the linearized system of equations in closed-form.
+As demonstrated in \cite{Koenig2017}, the STM for the state defined in (\ref{eq:roedef}) can be computed by performing a first order Taylor expansion on the equations of relative motion and solving the linearized system of equations in closed-form.
 For the ROE definition in (\ref{eq:roedef}) and dynamics model in (\ref{eq:j2dynamics}), the resulting STM is given by

 The nonzero terms of this STM are given by

 where the substitutions given by

 are used to simplify notation.
 This STM is the same as the $J_2$-perturbed STM developed in \cite{Koenig2017} for quasi-nonsingular ROE except that the second row is modified to accommodate the changed definition of $\delta\lambda$.